 2. The individual forming the personal holding company can perform bona fide services for it and receive a salary.
-Assuming the salary paid is reasonable, the individual will be taxed at a maximum rate of 39.6% through 2013, on compensation and that amount will be fully deductible by the corporation.
+Assuming the salary paid is reasonable, the individual will be taxed at a maximum rate of 39.6% on compensation and that amount will be fully deductible by the corporation.
 Any excess compensation (compensation deemed unreasonable) would be subject to tax at the corporate level (nondeductible) and then taxed at the individual level.
 Operating expenses may even generate a net operating loss.
 (Local and state franchise taxes should be considered.)

 3. The taxable income of the corporation can be lowered further by providing a working stockholder and working members of his family with various fringe benefits.
 These include a qualified pension or profit-sharing plan.
 Furthermore, some medical expenses may be deductible.
 These expenses must be reasonable in view of the services performed by the employee shareholder.